foxlox/notco2_arduino/README.md

 =======================================
 fortunato lodari - fox@thebrain.net

-Project borns in 2011 by a personal exigency, I'm a mathematical, then I can't leave an independent variable to change my life for a sport.
+Project borns in 2011 by a personal need, I'm a mathematical, then I can't leave an independent variable to change my life for a sport.
 This independent variable is Carbon Dioxide, CO2.
 Then I decided to begin a new project to analyze my breathe underwater.

 Till today, me and other many peoples are using it with satisfaction by over 6 years.